How to beat stress in the workplace

 All the rage over the last few years, for anyone who hasn’t heard about this, yet it’s a meditation-like practice that allows you to calm your mind and focus solely on the present.

-Many experts believe that doing some mindfulness training regularly can help us deal with the stresses of everyday life, including those in the office.
+Many experts believe that doing some mindfulness training regularly can help us deal with stress in the workplace, and in our daily lives.
 Have a look online for useful guides and try it for yourself.

 Business owners should also consider the recent trend in America towards offering Mental Health Days to staff.